Compiled AI: Deterministic Code Generation for LLM-Based Workflow Automation: Abstract

 \section{Abstract}

-We study \emph{compiled AI}, a paradigm in which large language models generate executable code artifacts during a compilation phase, after which workflows execute deterministically without further model invocation.
+We study \emph{compiled AI}, a paradigm in which large language models generate executable code artifacts during a compilation phase, after which workflow orchestration executes deterministically with the LLM removed from the control flow.
+Branching, tool selection, error handling, and retry logic all run as static code with zero LLM calls.
+Where a step requires semantic understanding such as OCR cleanup or clinical note extraction, the compiled artifact invokes the LLM as a bounded tool call whose schema and trigger are fixed at compile time, so runtime inference is confined to narrow subtasks rather than open-ended orchestration.
 This paradigm has antecedents in prior work on declarative pipeline optimization (DSPy) and hybrid neural-symbolic planning (LLM+P); our contribution is a systems-oriented study of its application to high-stakes enterprise workflows, with particular emphasis on healthcare settings where reliability and auditability are critical.

 By constraining generation to narrow business-logic functions embedded in validated templates, compiled AI trades runtime flexibility for predictability, auditability, cost efficiency, and reduced security exposure.
 We introduce (i) a system architecture for constrained LLM-based code generation, (ii) a four-stage generation-and-validation pipeline that converts probabilistic model output into production-ready code artifacts, and (iii) an evaluation framework measuring operational metrics including token amortization, determinism, reliability, security, and cost.